awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 + Raspberry Pi 4 Model B, or Raspberry Pi 3 Model B/B\+, set up and configured for use with AWS IoT Greengrass\.
 To set up your Raspberry Pi with AWS IoT Greengrass, run the [Greengrass Device Setup](quick-start.md) script, or make sure that you have completed [Module 1](https://docs.aws.amazon.com/greengrass/latest/developerguide/module1.html) and [Module 2](https://docs.aws.amazon.com/greengrass/latest/developerguide/module2.html) of [Getting started with AWS IoT Greengrass](gg-gs.md)\.
 **Note**
 The Raspberry Pi might require a 2\.5A [power supply](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/) to run the deep learning frameworks that are typically used for image classification\.
 A power supply with a lower rating might cause the device to reboot\.
 + [Raspberry Pi Camera Module V2 \- 8 megapixel, 1080p](https://www.amazon.com/Raspberry-Pi-Camera-Module-Megapixel/dp/B01ER2SKFS)\.
-To learn how to set up the camera, see [Connecting the camera](https://www.raspberrypi.org/documentation/usage/camera/) in the Raspberry Pi documentation\.
+For information about how to set up the camera, see [Connecting the camera](https://www.raspberrypi.org/documentation/usage/camera/) in the Raspberry Pi documentation\.
 + A Greengrass group and a Greengrass core\.
-To learn how to create a Greengrass group or core, see [Getting started with AWS IoT Greengrass](gg-gs.md)\.
+For information about how to create a Greengrass group or core, see [Getting started with AWS IoT Greengrass](gg-gs.md)\.

 **Note**
 This tutorial uses a Raspberry Pi, but AWS IoT Greengrass supports other platforms, such as [Intel Atom](#atom-lambda-config) and [NVIDIA Jetson TX2](#jetson-lambda-config)\.
 In the example for Jetson TX2, you can use static images instead of images streamed from a camera\.
 If using the Jetson TX2 example, you might need to install Python 3\.6 instead of Python 3\.7\.
-For information about configuring your device so you can install the AWS IoT Greengrass Core software, see [Setting up other devices](setup-filter.other.md)\.
+For information about configuring your device so that you can install the AWS IoT Greengrass Core software, see [Setting up other devices](setup-filter.other.md)\.
 For third party platforms that AWS IoT Greengrass does not support, you must run your Lambda function in non\-containerized mode\.
 To run in non\-containerized mode, you must run your Lambda function as root\.
 For more information, see [Considerations when choosing Lambda function containerization](lambda-group-config.md#lambda-containerization-considerations) and [Setting the default access identity for Lambda functions in a group](lambda-group-config.md#lambda-access-identity-groupsettings)\.

 ## Step 1: Configure the Raspberry Pi<a name="config-raspberry-pi"></a>